Zeba-Sultana/Sultana_etal_2022/2B_WB_Norm_FoldChange/README.md

 *step1 : For each gel of each of the 3 replicates, the mean value for each of the analytes was calculated  (Detail : However, before calculating the mean values, the samples which had NA values (1 in XX3,1 in XX5 and 10 in XO5) were also removed from the other 2 replicates before calculating the mean, so that there is no skew.)
 *step 2 : For all analytes, the T_Norm value was divided by the mean T_Norm value of that analyte for the Gel.

-* Calculation of fold change over untreated control(Steps followed) In order to use Fold change values as input for STASNet, we needed to retain variation in control values.
+* Calculation of fold change over untreated control :
+In order to use Fold change values as input for STASNet, we needed to retain variation in control values.
 (We needed to take fold change values since analytes have been measured with different techniques - 2 different assay kits of Bioplex and WB )
 Therefore FC is calculated as follows :